GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

       - *Shift click item* - Use item
       - *Mouse hover item* - View item description
       - *Mouse scroll* - Mini map zoom adjustment

+**Tips:**
+  - Scroll out entirely to view boss location in a dungeon
+  - If you're about to die, press *f* to save your character (caveat is you lose dungeon progress)
 ![](rotmg.png)